BY LAUREN MAULDIN

 His neck arched gracefully as he picked up the trot.

 It’s not that horses don’t have thundering hooves, or that they never whinny… but the truth is that horses do a lot more standing around than they do thundering.
 Some might whinny to their owners or friends across the barn, but mostly they are pretty quiet unless the food truck is coming around.
-When you write about horses, you want to avoid Hollywood ‘esque tropes and instead focus on the real, nitty gritty details of a specific animal.
+When you write about horses, you want to use essay writing service by professional writers and avoid Hollywood ‘esque tropes and instead focus on the real, nitty gritty details of a specific animal.

 For horse owners, this is as simple as watching your horse at the barn.
 Does he shuffle his legs around, walking lazily, or does he strut down to the ring like he’s proud of something?
 Does he take a deep breath when he’s happy?
 Do his eyes get big when you pull a treat out?
 Keep note of these little details, and try to write down the unique things that your horse does.
 As we know, they’re all individuals.